LSBigum/SCS/README.md

 `memcpy(bp, pl, payload);`

 This takes a pointer to the source of the payload (`pl`) and copies the amount of bytes specified by `payload`, and stores that at `bp`.
 The destination memory gets allocated in a place where the data is allowed to be overwritten.
+When a response has to be sent, whatever data that has not been overwritten and is still within the allocated memory will be sent to the requester.

 ### Leaked information
 The contents of the leaked information can be separated into four categories[1]: